hermanlintvelt/aws-java-serverless/aws-sdk-2/README.md

 This project aims to show how to deploy a basic API using AWS serverless services, and [Serverless Framework](https://serverless.com) to deploy it.

-## Coming Soon
+## Using CDK
-Watch this space for a version of this tutorial that use [Amazon CDK](https://aws.amazon.com/cdk/) for deployment.
-Using CDK you can even write your infrastructure code in Java!
+This tutorial still make use of [Serverless.com](https://serverless.com) for deployment, but you can view [the CDK tutorial](../aws-cdk-java/README.md) for information on using AWS CDK to even implement your infrastructure as code in Java.

 ## Setup